Olwethu Makhanya

-Olwethu Mpilwenhle Makhanya (born 30 April 2004) is a South African professional soccer player who plays as a defender for the Philadelphia Union of Major League Soccer.
+Olwethu Mpilwenhle Makhanya (born 30 April 2004) is a South African professional soccer player who plays as a defender for Scottish Premiership club Rangers and the South Africa national team.

-Career
+Club career

 Makhanya started his career with South African side Stellenbosch, where he was regarded to have performed well for the club.

 He was nominated for South Africa Young Footballer of the Year.

 He won the 2022-23 Nedbank Cup Most Promising Player award.

 In 2023, he signed for American side Philadelphia Union, becoming the club's first under-22 initiative signing.

+On 30 July 2026, Makhanya signed for Scottish Premiership club Rangers on a four-year deal with the option for an additional year.

+International career

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup.

 Style of play

 Makhanya is known for his bravery.
 He can operate as a central defender in a back four or a back three.

 Personal life

 Makhanya has regarded England international John Stones as one of his soccer idols.
+Olwethu was born in Durban South Africa.